 Assign one individual to act as hostess to each speaker throughout his or her stay at the conference.
 (Work with hostess chair on this.)

 After the conference submit all bills to finance committee and report to conference chair.

+The annual business meeting shall be the first item on the agenda on the second full day of the conference.

 Publicity